BhargavKadali39/hangman-explained-in-python/README.md

 Hangman is a popular word prediction game in which the player tries to piece together a missing word <br>one letter at a time.<br>The game ends after a specific amount of incorrect assumptions are made, and the player loses.<BR>Meanwhile when the player correctly identifies all of the letters of the lost word, the game is likewise over.

 ## creating-xlsx
+  Here I used ___xlsxwriter___ module to create a xlsx file, which takes input from the user to create a file. xlrd module is used to read the words from the file so user have multiple options for inputs.